Best Round Drum Thrones

 Pneumatic adjusters or gas lift is another method of height adjustment.
 In addition to drum thrones, they’re also commonly found on office chairs.
 They have a flat tab, and you push them down to raise the seat and lift them up to lower it.
 This method of height adjustment is more convenient than spindle types, though it can be harder to set it to a consistent level when tearing down and setting up.

 A height adjustment method commonly found on budget drum thrones is the inclusion of holes at different heights and a screw or wingnut.
 Thrones with this kind of height adjustment are to be avoided if possible due to it being less stable and having fewer adjustment options.
+But if they are viable if budget is limited, you will have enough change to get sticks of different sizes.

 The standard male height is 5’10, so if you’re roughly that height the majority of seats are going to suit you just fine.
 If you’re significantly taller or shorter than this, there are specialty stools available (though they may require some independent research).
 Users as tall as 6’3 report being able to use seats with an adjustment range of 20” to 28” comfortably, so a maximum range of 28” will be sufficient for most individuals.